NickM-27/NickM-27/README.md

 <br/>
 <br/>

-Albatross for Twitter is a clean Twitter client which contains many unique features that add value to the typical Twitter experience.
+Albatross for Twitter is a clean Twitter client for Android and iOS which contains many unique features that add value to the typical Twitter experience.
+It is inspired by material design and is very intuitive to use while also being quite versatile and customizable to fit your style of browsing Twitter.

 <br/>